Where are Crab Snares Legal? State Guide & Laws 2026

 Understanding Crab Snare Design

-A crab snare consists of a small bait box surrounded by 4-6 loops of monofilament line.
-When crabs attempt to feed on the bait, their long legs become tangled in the loops, which tighten like nooses to prevent escape.
-The entire device attaches to a fishing line for easy casting and retrieval.
+A crab snare consists of a small bait box surrounded by 4 to 6 loops of monofilament line.
+When crabs attempt to feed on the bait, their legs become entangled in these loops, which tighten like nooses to prevent escape.
+The device attaches to a standard fishing line for easy casting and retrieval.

-Unlike traditional crab pots that trap crabs inside, snares work by entangling the crab's limbs.
-This design makes them particularly effective for species with large, sturdy legs and claws.
+Unlike traditional crab pots that trap crabs internally, snares work by externally entangling the crab's limbs.
+This design makes them particularly effective for species with large, sturdy legs and claws that cannot easily slip through the loops.

-The size difference between crab species explains why crab snares in Washington state and other Pacific locations are so popular.
-Dungeness crabs have significantly larger claws and legs compared to East Coast blue crabs, making them easier to snare effectively.
+The biological differences between crab species explain why crab snares in Washington state and other Pacific locations have become so popular.
+Dungeness crabs possess significantly larger claws and legs compared to East Coast blue crabs, making them ideal candidates for snaring.

-Blue crabs' smaller appendages slip through snare loops more easily, reducing catch rates.
-This biological difference is the primary reason crab snares remain a West Coast phenomenon while Atlantic and Gulf Coast crabbers prefer traditional traps.
+Blue crabs have smaller, more slender appendages that slip through snare loops with relative ease, dramatically reducing catch rates.
+This biological reality is the primary reason crab snares remain a West Coast phenomenon while Atlantic and Gulf Coast crabbers rely on traditional traps.

 Crab Snares vs. Traditional Crab Traps

-While both methods catch crabs, they operate on completely different principles:
+While both methods catch crabs, they operate on fundamentally different principles:

-• Crab snares: Tangle legs externally, require active fishing, portable and lightweight
+• Crab snares: Tangle legs externally, require active fishing and monitoring, portable and lightweight, work best for Dungeness and rock crabs

-• Crab traps: Contain crabs internally, can be left unattended, bulkier but often more productive
+• Crab traps: Contain crabs internally, can be left unattended for hours, bulkier but often more productive for high-volume harvesting

-• Legal differences: Some states allow traps but prohibit snares, making gear choice location-dependent
+• Legal differences: Some states allow traps but explicitly prohibit snares, making gear choice location-dependent and critical for compliance

 Crab Snares in Washington State

-Washington explicitly permits crab snares (also called "loop traps") for recreational crabbing.
-The Washington Department of Fish & Wildlife sets clear regulations for their use.
+Washington explicitly permits crab snares, also called "loop traps," for recreational crabbing under WAC (Washington Administrative Code) regulations.
+The Washington Department of Fish and Wildlife (WDFW) maintains comprehensive rules governing their use.

-• Maximum 2 snares per person in Puget Sound and coastal waters
+• Maximum 2 snares per person in Puget Sound and most coastal waters

 • Columbia River exception: 3 snares allowed per person

-• Must not penetrate or harm the crab's shell
+• Snares must not penetrate or harm the crab's shell

-• Valid shellfish license with Puget Sound endorsement required (where applicable)
+• Valid shellfish license required, plus Puget Sound crab endorsement where applicable

 Oregon Crab Snare Regulations